swan-of-bodom/starknet-vim/README.md

-> :warning: Deprecated since Cairo 1.
+> :warning: Deprecated since the release of Cairo 1.
 Now using <a href="https://github.com/swan-of-bodom/scarb-vim">Scarb Vim</a>.